-For visiting the Colosseum, you must arrive on time at the reserved entry time.
-At the security check, your body temperature may be measured.
-It must be below 37.5° C / 99,5° F. You are not allowed to bring any dangerous objects, alcohol, glass containers, aerosol cans or luggage into the Colosseum.
-There is no luggage storage at the Colosseum.
+To visit the Colosseum, you must arrive punctually at the reserved entrance time.
+You should allow a waiting time of 15 minutes for the security check.
+As the tickets are issued in your name, you must have identification with you.
+You are not allowed to take any dangerous objects, alcohol, glass containers, spray cans or luggage into the Colosseum.
+There is no left-luggage office at the Colosseum.

 Opening hours